Soka School System

 The Soka School System (Japanese: 創価学園 Hepburn: Sōka Gakuen) is a Japanese corporate body that oversees a series of kindergartens, elementary schools, junior high schools, and high schools in Japan and several other countries as well as an educational support and research facility.
 It is part of a wider network of "Soka" schools which includes Soka University of Japan, Soka University of America, and Soka Women's College.
 In addition, it has a supportive relationship with several non-affiliated schools and research associations in countries outside of Japan.

-In order of their openings, the network includes Soka Junior and Senior High Schools (1968; Tokyo), Soka University (1971; Tokyo), Kansai Soka Junior and Senior High Schools (1973; Osaka), Sapporo Soka Kindergarten (1976), Tokyo Soka Elementary School (1978), Kansai Soka Elementary School (1982; Osaka), Soka Women's College (1985; Tokyo), Soka University of America (1987, 2001), Hong Kong Soka Kindergarten (1992), Singapore Soka Kindergarten (1993), Malaysia Soka Kindergarten (1995), Brazil Soka (elementary, middle, and high) School (2001), Brazil Soka Kindergarten (2001), and Soka Happiness Kindergarten of South Korea (2008).
+In order of their openings, the network includes Soka Junior and Senior High Schools (1968; Tokyo), Soka University (1971; Tokyo), Kansai Soka Junior and Senior High Schools (1973; Osaka), Sapporo Soka Kindergarten (1976), Tokyo Soka Elementary School (1978), Kansai Soka Elementary School (1982; Osaka), Soka Women's College (1985; Tokyo), Soka University of America (1987, 2001), Hong Kong Soka Kindergarten (1992), Singapore Soka Kindergarten (1993), Malaysia Soka Kindergarten (1995), Brazil Soka (elementary, middle, and high) School (2001), Brazil Soka Kindergarten (2001), Soka Happiness Kindergarten of South Korea (2008) and Soka International School Malaysia (2023).
 Also, one of Japan's largest correspondence education programs is administered by Soka University in Tokyo.

 The underlying educational philosophy and curriculum perspectives of the Soka School System has influenced the work of many educators in Japan and abroad.

 The founder of the Soka School System is Daisaku Ikeda.
 The Soka School System receives financial support from the Soka Gakkai Buddhist society.
 The majority of students enrolled are members of the Soka Gakkai although no priority is given to members in admissions decisions.
 Its educational program is non-sectarian despite the Soka Gakkai's relationship to Nichiren Buddhism.
 Its buildings and campuses have been noted as architecturally supportive of the schools’ stated philosophy, designed to be bright and expansive with scenic views.